Please register or login to continue

 64. We did not debate to win, but dwelt together in the fertile space between opposing thoughts.

-66. His questions lingered longer than his answers, like the echoes that shape the silence they leave behind.
+66. His questions lingered longer than his answers, like the echoes that shape the silence they leave behind, but each person that listened to his answers would then reflect on them.

-67. That was his ultimate gift—not the brilliance of his conclusions, but the courage he gave us to remain unfinished in our knowledge.
+67. That was his ultimate gift—not the brilliance of his conclusions, but the courage he gave us to remain unfinished in our knowledge, acknowledging his own limits as a philosopher.

-68. He did not give us a map, but a guidance, and trusted us to find our own way through the fog of uncertainty.
+68. He did not give us a map, but a guidance, and trusted us to find our own way through the fog of uncertainty that often arrives in our thoughts.

-69. The city around us changed, as cities always do, with new voices rising and old ones fading.
+69. The city of Athens around us changed, as cities always do, with new voices rising and old ones fading.

-70. Loud philosophies emerged, sharp with certainty and eager to conquer the minds of the young, but they failed to evoke the wisdom of Asterion.
+70. Loud philosophies emerged, sharp with certainty and eager to conquer the minds of the youth, but they failed to evoke the genuine wisdom of Asterion.

-72. But we did not answer their noise with noise, for Meleticism is not defence—it is depth in wisdom.
+72. We did not answer their abrupt noise with our noise, for Meleticism is not about revenge—it is more about depth in wisdom, and wisdom for knowledge.

-73. And depth in wisdom does not need to shout; it listens, it waits and it endures with reflection.
+73. And depth in wisdom does not need to shout; it listens, it waits and it endures with great reflection.
+It is the reason for which man must heed to its advice.

-74. I was tempted once to argue, to prove our worth in the arena of ideas, but I remembered Asterion’s words.
+74. I was tempted once to argue with them, to prove our worth in the arena of ideas and in the symposiums, but I remembered Asterion’s words thereafter.

 75. —Let them speak their words in public.
 Let us remain with wisdom; for they are no threat to our will.